caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 You will have to use the `decimalcode` while you keep the button pressed, in this example `1394001`

-Repeat the process for all buttons you want to sniff:
+Repeate the process for all buttons you want to sniff:

 ![image](images/433MHzsniffer2.jpg)